John and Gerry's Orchids of Britain and Europe

 Dactylorhiza sambucina

-This is one of Europe's commonest upland orchids and can be found in a variety of habitats though invariably montane up to a height of 2500m.
-It was first described in 1755 from Sweden and its name refers to the scent of the plant which was thought to be reminiscent of Elder.
-It has long been known by its common name of Elder Flowered Orchid.
+This is one of Europe's commonest upland orchids and can be found in a variety of habitats, invariably in montane conditions up to a height of 2500m.
+It was first described in 1755 from Sweden and its name refers to the scent of the plant, which was thought to be reminiscent of Elder.
+It has long been known as the Elder Flowered Orchid.

-The illustrations are from the Vercors and Causse in southern France.
+The illustrations are from the Vercors and Causse in Southern France, dating from the beginning of June.